AlbertVieceli/Senheiro-Norris/README.md

         "dataFinalizacao": null,
         "dataCanceladaManual": "2025-02-23T22:08:53.3475329-03:00",
         "status": "Cancelada",
-        "informacaoExtra": "Faster than a speeding bullet ... more powerful than a locomotive ... able to leap tall buildings in a single bound... yes, these are some of Chuck Norris's warm-up exercises."}, {
+        "informacaoExtra": "Faster than a speeding bullet... more powerful than a locomotive... able to leap tall buildings in a single bound... yes, these are some of Chuck Norris's warm-up exercises."
+    },
+    {
         "id": 5,
         "codigo": "3a55becd-1dff-41ae-9ad3-7afd416ba688",